 Appendix: Brand names of high-intensity sweeteners

-The three authors are all experts in the GI and /or dietitians and so are well qualified to write about sugars, carbs and fibres.
+The three authors are all experts in the GI and/or dietitians and so are well qualified to write about sugars and carbs.
 Alan Barclay has worked for Diabetes Australia and is a consultant and CSO of the Glycemic Index Foundation.
 Claudia Shwide-Slavin is a registered dietitian and diabetes educator in New York who has undertaken research into diabetes and sweeteners.
-Philippa Sandall is editor of the University of Sydney Human Nutrition unit’s GI News newsletter and co-author of several books on the Glucose Revolution.
-Their website is www.sugarsandsweeteners.com.
+Philippa Sandall was editor of the University of Sydney Human Nutrition unit’s GI News newsletter and co-authored several books on the Glucose Revolution.

 I can see this comprehensive book making its way onto the shelves of every dietitian, chef, home science teacher and foodie.
 It is comprehensive and thorough in its coverage of 185 different sugars and sweeteners.
 With its easy-to-read layout and engaging non-judgemental text, I’m sure it will be turned to for help on all matters sweet and sugary.
 It’s not anti-sugar but makes it clear – sensibly and with evidence - that we would all do well to cut back though not necessarily cut it out.